 Fraser Health strives for continuous improvement.
 2021/22 target is decreased from 160 in 2020/21 to 130.
-Our 2023/24 year-to-date performance of 238.8 is not meeting our new internal target.
-We are seeing lower volume in admitted patients across our EDs since FP03 this year.
+Our 2023/24 year-to-date performance of 254.5 is not meeting our new internal target.
+We are seeing lower volume in admitted patients across our EDs from FP03 to FP06 this year.
+We have seen a rise in occupancy in recent periods as our overall site occupancy has risen.
 We continue to strive for incremental, improvements in the number of admitted patients being held in our EDs.